flupes/svplume/projects/maintenance-wood.md

 *Duration: 6 hours for all the exterior teak except hatches (add a maximum of 1 hour per hatch)*

-Use 220-320 grit paper to lightly sand the teak with a goal of removing all gloss.
+Use 220-320 grit paper to lightly sand the teak with a goal of only removing the gloss (i.e. without going back to the wood unless there is a local problem).
 A flexible paper is best for round shapes and could be used with an angle sanding block on flat surfaces; angles help avoid damaging adjacent surfaces.

 {% responsive_image path: assets/media/imgs/projects/maintenance_wood_sanding-1600x1200.jpg alt: Sanding %}